CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

     }

-Add the necessary directives to each routine one at a time in order of importance.
-After adding each directive, recompile the code but this time using compiler flags: -ta=tesla:managed -Minfo=accel, which abilitate OpenACC directives and unified memory, and print compiling information of the accelerator, respectively.
+After adding this directive, recompile the code but this time using compiler flags: -ta=tesla:managed -Minfo=accel, which abilitate OpenACC directives and unified memory, and print compiling information of the accelerator, respectively.
 Put special attetion to the compiler feedback output to ensure that the